cloudops/cloudmc-standard-kb/en/compute-service/import-iso.md

 - The imported image will now appear under the *Environment ISOs* section of the *Add virtual instance* page.
 - A new instance built from this image has been deployed in the target environment.
 - The image will also be listed on the **Images** tab.
+- The imported image can be tested by booting the deployed instance and viewing the console to validate that it is functioning as expected.

 ## Example